Hillary Clinton says she 'will never be out of the game of politics'

 Hillary Clinton said Monday she "will never be out of the game of politics," saying that while she doesn’t have plans to run for "anything," she will be "involved."

-During an interview with ABC News’ "Good Morning America" Monday, the former 2016 Democratic presidential nominee, former secretary of state, former Democratic senator from New York and former first lady, said she will remain in the political world, even without mounting a bid for public office.
+During an interview with ABC News’ "Good Morning America" Monday, the former 2016 Democratic presidential nominee, former secretary of state, former Democratic senator from New York and former first lady said she will remain in the political world, even without mounting a bid for public office.

 HILLARY CLINTON ANNOUNCES NEW BOOK, CALLS IT HER ‘FIRST FORAY INTO FICTION’

-"I will never be out of the game of politics," Clinton said, adding "I’m not going to be running for anything," but said she feels "our democracy is at stake."
+"I will never be out of the game of politics," Clinton said, adding, "I’m not going to be running for anything," but said she feels "our democracy is at stake."

 Clinton cited insurrection at the Capitol on Jan.
-6; "disinformation" on Facebook, and more.
+6, "disinformation" on Facebook and more.

 "I really feel our democracy is at stake, and there’s many reasons for that," she said.
 "Some of them we saw on the screen with the insurrection, some of them because of the revelations about Facebook that creates a world of disinformation instead of, you know, one that we can agree on what the facts are."